fcabrerahz/EconometricsDS/README.md

 **Bibliografía:**

-*No hay libro de texto obligatorio, pero la teoría que guía el curso se fundamenta en Hansen.
+*No hay libro de texto obligatorio, pero la teoría que guía el curso se fundamenta en:

 1. Hansen, B. (2022).
 Econometrics.
 Princeton University Press.

-**Lecturas obligatorias:**
+**Lecturas recomendadas:**

+- Breiman, L. (2001).
+Statistical modeling: The two cultures (with comments and a rejoinder by the author).
+Statistical science, 16(3), 199-231.
 - Athey, S., & Imbens, G. W. (2019).
 Machine learning methods that economists should know about.
 Annual Review of Economics, 11(1), 685-725.
 - Charpentier, A., Flachaire, E., & Ly, A. (2018).
 Econometrics and machine learning. Économie et Statistique, 505(1), 147-169.